section-engineering-education/engineering-education/content/articles/flutter-getx-ecosystem-for-state-management/index.md

 ### Conclusion
 In this tutorial, you have learned how to build a shopping application with Flutter, as well as using GetX for state management, navigation, and rendering widgets.

-The source code can be found on this [Git Repository](https://github.com/Lekwacious/shopping_app-_getx).
+The source code can be found on this [Github Repository](https://github.com/Lekwacious/shopping_app-_getx).

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)